-The British government are commonly praised for passing the Slave Trade Act in 1807, prohibiting the trading of human slaves in the British Empire.
+The British government are commonly praised for passing the Slave Trade Act in 1807, prohibiting the trade of human slaves in the British Empire.
 European imposed slavery had resulted in the transportation of millions of Africans to labour in plantations setup within new found European colonies in the Americas, West Indies and Asia.

 Now what is not more well known is what happened next.